 “Where did I put my ….?”
 Sewing projects are full of little bits and pieces, including numerous notions whose jobs are to make construction easier, but only if you can find them when you need them!
 Corral important items with our clever clear-view caddy.
 We used our Janome Skyline S7 for the construction as well as the pretty decorative stitching.
 It was a real pro when it came to handling the multiple layers and the variety of substrates; it sewed through it all with flying colors

 Cotton, canvas, and clear vinyl are the power trio we came up for this hardworking caddy, plus we threw in some binding and decorative stitching for good measure.
 We love the finished look of this handy mid-size organizer, and also like how you can hang it from a counter, cabinet, even an ironing board or cutting table.

 We originally used two fabrics from the Hello Darling fabric collection by Bonnie & Camille for Moda.
-These options are no longer readily available, so we chose a new combo from their recent Handmade collection with a similar bright and happy feel.
-Both fabrics are currently available at Fat Quarter Shop.
+You can choose your favorite combinations for a similar bright and happy feel.

 This caddy is designed with the size and rigidity to hang straight down from a counter or table – because don’t you hate it when a caddy swings backwards, making everything harder to reach?!
 The layering, interfacing, and fabric/vinyl weights were all taken into account to create the best, most balanced effect.